fbpx Press Release: CIRCA Presents Cauleen Smith, Covid Manifesto | CIRCA 2020

 Chaired by Sir Norman Rosenthal, The CIRCA Advisory Council has been established to consult on the curatorial and compliance process, with representatives from a diverse range of backgrounds including the arts, communications, broadcasting, law and political journalism.

-Josef O’Connor: We are honoured to be sharing the CIRCA platform this month with Elvira and The Showroom.
+Josef O’Connor says: We are honoured to be sharing the CIRCA platform this month with Elvira and The Showroom.
 History is being written both on and off the Piccadilly screen this November, with Cauleen Smith’s COVID MANIFESTO providing an intimate underscore to a month which will undoubtedly define our collective future for years to come.

 NOTES TO EDITORS